OSU-CS290-Sp2017/final-project-creative-project/README.md

 ## Comments

 1. All Branches are Deleted!
-If an issue aries create another branch else write to master!
+If an issue happens create another branch else write to master!